holusojivhictor/Morningstar/README.md

 ### Contributing

-You can build and run this thing by following these steps:
+You can build and run the project by following these steps:

 * Clone this repository
 * Run ``flutter pub get``